gordianknotC/nxp_note/flutter/android_to_flutter.md

 ```
 brainstorming in A2:
 - what we already have
-	- some intent matching logic but it's not valid while exposing to customized mediator
+	- intent matching logic; but it may not work while exposing to customized mediator
 	- matching logic only works under some circumstances ---- applied after intentFilter in manifest
 - prepare intentFilter for each FakeActivity